harindaka/seedbox/README.md

 3. A bash compatible shell to run the included convenience scripts (e.g. via [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10))

 ## Setting Up
-1. Clone this repo
-2. `cd seedbox`
+1. Download and extract the latest package from [Releases](https://github.com/harindaka/seedbox/releases)
+2. Navigate into the extracted folder
 3. Locate and open the file `globals.sh` and set the basic auth credentials for securing the seedbox services under the variable declarations `g_username` and `g_password`
-4. Run the command `./seedbox-secure.sh` to update the seedbox with the credentials entered in the previous step.
-5. Run the command `./seedbox-up.sh` to start the seedbox services
+4. Run the command `./seedbox-up.sh` to start the seedbox services
-6. Allow the ports required by the seedbox services in your firewall (Refer next section)
+5. Allow the ports required by the seedbox services in your firewall (Refer next section)
-7. Access the Seedbox menu via port 80
+6. Access the Seedbox menu via port 80

 ## Default Ports
 Seedbox requires the following ports to be open.
 Port numbers mentioned below are their default values.
 If you customized the ports, use those values instead